chkao831/Autotuning/README.md

 ```
 where the last line `#RANDOM SEARCH #ITERS (integer>=1):` requires user input to enter the number of cases to be randomly generated and run.
 This could be any natural number.<br />

 Upon the end of run, the resulting table would be printed to command line (and stored to csv file).
-For example,
+For example, say the user set \#ITERS to be 2, two cases would be randomly generated as follow,
 ```
 ######### TOTAL NUM OF CASES: 2 #########
    relaxation: damping factor  relaxation: sweeps     time